ekhadley/subliminal/README.md

    - train the corresponding sae bias. evil features?

 ## today's todo:
+- i heard that tl does not support batched generation?
+As in no attention masking of the padding???
+   - verify this
 - try to get gemma-2-9b-it running as hooked model
 - make a working sublminal dataset without steering